wotakumoe/wotaku/guides/digim.md

 2. Standard non-CMX/Amazon HD resolution is x2048 everywhere, ~~including their own store~~ they have silently upgraded their own storefront to 1800x (~x25xx).
 3. Their store has a broken download issue with no ETA for a fix.
 It's recommended to use Kobo to get any of their books for now.
 Their own store is DRM-free.
 4. Humble Bundle PDF export resolution (at 600 dpi) ranges from x4200 - x4913.
 CMX resolution varies, older volumes were mostly between x3056 and x3684, and post-CMX Amazon HD volumes are ~x2700.
 Standard non-CMX/Amazon HD resolution is 1600x -> x227x - x2400 (except for their own storefront which should be avoided, as it offers the worst quality and resolution combination at x2160 q40).
+5. Both do NSFW releases on FAKKU, and anything on Fakku that isn't their unlimited chapters is x3200 more or less.
-5. Ranges between x3206 - x3713 for Comixology volumes.
+6. Ranges between x3206 - x3713 for Comixology volumes.
 Post-CMX Amazon HD volume res has been downgraded to x2565 - ~x272x.
 Standard non-CMX/Amazon HD resolution is x2000 everywhere (except for Bookwalker Web where it is x1500).
-6. ~x2300 for newer (~post mid-2021) releases, but ~x1600 for older releases.
+7. ~x2300 for newer (~post mid-2021) releases, but ~x1600 for older releases.
 Same quality no matter where you buy.
-7. Older titles are low quality, recent titles are decent quality.
+8. Older titles are low quality, recent titles are decent quality.
 Apple Books has the highest quality.
 :::

 ## Chapters